 This course will include a study of the various medications prescribed for the treatment of illness and diseases including uses, side effects, and precautions.
 The course is designed to include dosage calculations, legal aspects of pharmacology, and an introduction to prescriptions and drug administration.
-Prerequisites: APB1100, APB1110 and BUS 1000 or MAT 1033
+Prerequisites: APB1100, APB1110 and MAT 1033 or MTB 1103